alattimer/CPSC481-T05-4-F23/README.md

 <strong>Functions Implemented</strong><br>
 Below is a summary of the main functions of our system.
 The walkthrough will explore their use in further detail.
 - House Listings Page
-  - Filter implemented.
-This is a feature that allows a user to search for their ideal house by filtering by house type, number of bathrooms and bedrooms, number of garages, price, house size, and additional house options such as a fireplace.
+  - Filter implemented: This is a feature that allows a user to search for their ideal house by filtering by house type, number of bathrooms and bedrooms, number of garages, price, house size, and additional house options such as a fireplace.
-  - Search by Address.
-This allows a user to search for houses in a specific area of Calgary.
+  - Search by Address: This allows a user to search for houses in a specific area of Calgary.
   - View favorited listings.
 A user can select this button to view all listings they have favorited and would like to look at and compare.
   - How to List.
 This is a feature that will ideally be rolled out in future iterations of this project that allows a user to list a house for sale.
   - Current Realtors Button.
 This button allows a user to view all realtors associated with RealtYYC and learn about them as well as their contact information.